-5 years or more after the termination of this Agreement 00% 5 years of more after the termination of this rigidement 0070
+5 years or more after the termination of this Agreement 00%

 As used in this Agreement, PROVIDER'S use stops when PROVIDER no longer uses the Reimbursable Improvement for the purposes described in the proposal.
 PROVIDER'S occupancy stops when PROVIDER no longer occupies and uses the portion of the property on which the Reimbursable Improvements were made.